 Would you like to grab your wand and tour all the Harry Potter sites in London?
 That’s exactly what we did.
 We visited some lesser known London sites and Harry Potter movie locations while being entertained by our charismatic guide and discovering diverse trivia about movie making, London herself and everything Potter.
 Sites included Death Eater Bridge, Gringotts Bank, The Ministry of Magic, Platform 9 3/4 and the Leaky Cauldron.
-Read on to find out where you can find these Harry Potter sites and what we thought of the tour or click through here to see or book many and diverse Harry Potter tours and experiences in and around London.
-Many companies offer these tours including the one we used here and those at the link above, or you can use the information below to create your own Harry Potter tour in London.
+Read on to find out where you can find these Harry Potter sites and what we thought of the tour.
+There are many and diverse Harry Potter tours and experiences in and around London.
+Several companies offer these tours including the one we used here and a big selection of Harry Potter tours on GetYourGuide .
+Alternatively, you can use the information below to create your own Harry Potter tour in London.

 We were invited along by Brit Movie Tours to try out their Harry Potter tour and tell you all about it.
 They run tours all over the UK, Doctor Who in Cardiff ( we know a thing or two about that already, see our Whovian Cardiff post here) Downton Abbey in Oxfordshire, Game of Thrones in Belfast, TOWIE in Essex, and more besides.
 We picked Potter, I hoped it was something we’d all enjoy.
 I say we, son 1 is the Potter head, son 2 is a Whovian.
 He sported a face like Moaning Myrtle for the entire afternoon making my life painful, but this is real-life family travel, not a fairy tale.

 Harry Potter Movie Tour and Harry Potter Sites in London